50 Biggest Houses in the US

 Image Credit: bilibili.com

-This modern contemporary house features nine bedrooms, 19 bathrooms, a beauty salon, a private putting green, a 1,000-bottle wine cellar, an NBA-regulation-sized basketball court, and a liberal amount of iconic “23” and “Jumpman” iconography.
+Nine bedrooms, 19 bathrooms, a private putting green, a beauty salon, a 1,000-bottle wine cellar, an NBA-regulation-sized basketball court, and an abundance of classic “23” and “Jumpman” imagery are all aspects of this modern home.

 50. Vermont: 506 N Hill Rd, Stowe, VT